pijiongmares/logseq/pages/Wonders Corp.md

 								- propay credit card are external that are sent to the restaurant for processing
 								- can also be updated for sent orders
 							- #### Send
-								- pay cash
+								- Pay cash
-								- sent orders for the current date can still be modifed
+								- Sent orders for the current date can still be modifed
 							- #### Price Section
 								- discounts
 								- subtotal (discount applied)